-The Department of Spanish, Italian, and Portuguese at the University of Virginia acknowledges the Monacan Nation, the traditional inhabitants of the lands and waters upon which it stands.
+The Department of Spanish, Italian, and Portuguese at the University of Virginia acknowledges the Monacan Nation, the traditional custodians of the lands and waters upon which it stands.
 To learn more about the history of the Monacan Nation and federal- and state-recognized Tribes in what is now called Virginia, please visit the land acknowledgement of UVA's Equal Opportunity and Civil Rights Office.

 For nearly 200 years, the University has been a leading center of intellectual inquiry and creative problem-solving in the arts, sciences, and social sciences.
 The study of literatures, cultures, and languages is central to those pursuits, and to the University’s mission as a public institution that prepares students to think critically and creatively about problems at a local level and around the world.
 Our exceptional achievement in the research and teaching of diverse world regions and historical moments has been recognized historically with high rankings from the National Research Council, and our faculty have received some of the top awards in their fields.

 Our innovative courses and collaborative approach to faculty-student research prepare undergraduate and graduate students for critical thinking and afford employment flexibility in academia, education, public service, and the private sector.
 Undergraduates often double major in related fields like Global Development Studies, Media Studies, and Latin American Studies.
 Graduate students are encouraged to develop interdisciplinary expertise by taking courses in related fields of study, such as Anthropology/Linguistics, French, English, History, and Religious Studies.
 Our graduate students come to Charlottesville from all around the world to research on a wide range of topics from established fields like medieval studies, modern Peninsular literature, and contemporary Latin American writing to emerging areas like the Global South, Environmental Humanities, and digital humanities.
 We welcome all prospective and new students to our classes, and to the University’s community of students and scholars.